-What happens to a Will if your solicitors close down?
+What happens to your Will if your solicitor’s firm closes down?
+(UK 2026 guide)

 With recent high-profile law firm closures making headlines, many Britons are questioning the safeguards protecting their wills and other important legal documents.
 This uncertainty has raised concerns about the security of final wishes.
 Understanding what happens to Wills when a solicitor’s practice shuts down is paramount for peace of mind.
 This article examines the processes and protections in place for such scenarios.
 For specific advice on your situation, it’s always best to consult a qualified legal professional.